openshift/csi-operator/README-tmp.md

 ## 5.9.5.1 Requirements

 - The EFS CSI Operator must be installed prior to beginning this procedure.
 Follow the _Installing the AWS EFS CSI Driver Operator_ procedure.
-- Both the Red Hat OpenShift Service on AWS cluster and EFS file system must be located in the same AWS region.
+- Both the OpenShift cluster and EFS file system must be located in the same AWS region.
 - Ensure that the two VPCs referenced in this guide utilize different network CIDR ranges.

 ## 5.9.5.2 Prerequisites